truchas/truchas/src/2d-truchas/flow/nonisothermal-ns-plan.md

   default for standalone heat transport.
 - [x] **Enthalpy advection.**  Add a focused, unit-tested helper that converts material-resolved flux volumes into a conservative cell enthalpy increment, including explicit inflow thermal data when needed.
-Material composition supplies the state from which flow transport constructs those fluxes; the advector itself needs only their material-slot mapping.
+Material distribution supplies the state from which flow transport constructs those fluxes; the advector itself needs only their material-slot mapping.
 - [x] **Coupled solver and sim.**  `ns_ht_2d_solver` owns retry and